gear-foundation/gear-wiki/docs/examples/claim-storage.md

     pub data: ClaimData,
 }
 ```

-Internally claim contains an issuance date, a validity status and a set of hashed data.
+Internally claim contains an issuance date, a validity status, and a set of hashed data.
 The set is used the following way.
-Say, one wants to store his address: Russia, Moscow, Nikolskaya street, 3, 15.
-This is okay if the users wants to be able to verify the whole address.
-But if a user wants to only verify that he lives in Moscow?
+Say, one wants to store his address: Netherlands, Amsterdam, Museumplein, 6, 1071.
+This is okay if the user wants to be able to verify the full address.
+But if a user wants only to verify that he lives in Amsterdam?
 Should there be another claim created?
-The answer is no. A user simply breaks his address and hashed every value seprately and than passes it as a set.
-The check procedure is done against the whole set, so one can now verify he lives in Moscow without disclosing the full address.
+The answer is no. A user simply breaks his address and hashed every value separately and then passes it as a set.
+The check procedure is done against the whole set, so one can now verify he lives in Amsterdam without disclosing the full address.

 ### Init Config
 To successfully initialize a claim storage contract one should provide an ActorID of and owner, and that's it.